PhonologicalCorpusTools/CorpusTools/docs/source/references.rst

    speech: Data and analysis, ed. by K. Maekawa & K. Yoneyama, 87-108.
    Tokyo: The National Institute of Japanese Language.

 ..
+[Martin2014] Martin, A. (2014).
+An Investigation into the Functional Load of Phonological Features & Perceptual Correlates.
+(Master's thesis), Université Paris Descartes, Paris.

+..
 [Matlab] The MathWorks Inc. (2014).
 MATLAB, Version R2014a.

 ..
 [Mielke2008] Mielke, Jeff.
 2008.
 The emergence of distinctive features.